 Even though I am sponsored to travel on a regular advice now, my advice to all newbie bloggers is not to get into travel blogging for the sake of free stays.
 Nothing is free and you will have to work really hard to make it in the travel blogging industry.

-I have been a travel blogger for less than a year now.
-Even though my first travel post was in June 2015, I did not take it seriously till August 2015.
+I have been a travel blogger for almost 7 years now.
+Even though my first travel post was in June 2015, I did not take it seriously until August 2015.
 That is when I went and got my domain registered.
 The funny thing is that I never took it seriously for a long time.
 After getting into travel blogging, I realized that I am one of the few who got into it for the love of writing and for keeping my friends and family updated.

 Prepare the mail you are going to send:

 You need to set the expectations right.
-You should always treat your client as top-most priority and frame your mail based on what you can offer to them in exchange and what you expect from them.
-It could be anything but this mail sets the precedent for the entire contract.
-Also the mail should be catchy enough and it should contain the dates for when you are looking for.
+You should always treat your client as the top-most priority and frame your mail based on what you can offer to them in exchange and what you expect from them.
+It could be anything but this email sets the precedent for the entire contract.
+Also, the email should be catchy enough and it should contain the dates for when you are looking for.
 Highlight points like who is your target audience and how engaged they are.
 I preferred to write a half-page mail describing all the above things.

 Emailing your preferred clients

 Create a list of clients you would like to work with.
 I went online and after hours of research had my own list.
 It will depend on your niche and your readers.
 If you are a backpacker, then you would have better luck with backpacker hostels.
 If you prefer a combination of budget/luxury accommodation like me, then you need to prepare your list based on this.